Binancil/Fake-Hack-Shell-Script/README.md

 Hey guys!
 It's Josh.
 This is a script I made in bash! (aka a shell script) It runs a command which makes it look like your pc is hacking something.
 Will say though, only works on Linux.
 Sorry mac and windows.
-If you do want to try this out, get a virtual machine running!
+If you do want to try this out but don't have linux, get a virtual machine running!

 ## What it does